 NERAZZURRI GOALS IN WORLD CUP FINALS

-If there are 19 Inter world champions, there are 7 Nerazzurri who have scored in a World Cup final.
+Out of the 20 Inter world champions, there are seven Nerazzurri who have scored in a World Cup final.
 Four of them then lifting the trophy, three finishing with the disappointment of defeat.

 In 1970, the first Nerazzurri goal in a final: Boninsegna's equaliser against Brazil, before the South Americans dominated.
 In 1982, under the eyes of the President of the Republic, Alessandro Altobelli made Pertini exclaim the famous phrase 'they won't catch us any more' by scoring the momentary 3-0 against Germany, in the Bernabeu final that ended 3-1.
 For Bearzot's Italy a triumph in the sign of Paolo Rossi, with five Nerazzurri champions, including a very young Bergomi, who touched the last ball of that blessed World Cup.